joinpursuit/ac-curriculum-web/unit2-apis-and-advanced-javascript/README.md

-# Unit 2: Advanced JavaScript, Using APIs, Parsing JSON, and Debugging
+# Unit 2: Advanced JavaScript using APIs and frameworks

 1. Package / Dependency Management with npm
  - Why we use it